math2it/texmath-static/posts/bootstrap_like_components.md

 <button type="button" class="btn btn-lg btn-danger" data-toggle="popover" title="Popover title" data-content="And here's some amazing content.
 It's very engaging.
 Right?">Click to toggle popover</button>

-## Section Header

-<a href="{{ '/posts/firstpost/' | url }}">First post</a>
-<a href="{{ '/posts/thirdpost/' | url }}">Third post</a>

-Bring to the table win-win survival strategies to ensure proactive domination.
-At the end of the day, going forward, a new normal that has evolved from generation X is on the runway heading towards a streamlined cloud solution.
-User generated content in real-time will have multiple touchpoints for offshoring.

-Capitalize on low hanging fruit to identify a ballpark value added activity to beta test.
-Override the digital divide with additional clickthroughs from DevOps.
-Nanotechnology immersion along the information highway will close the loop on focusing solely on the bottom line.